 Rhode Island has an established strategy for the monitoring of surface waters.
-The Rhode Island Water Monitoring Strategy, first prepared by DIEM in 2005, documents the surface water monitoring activities that are needed for the State to achieve its goal of comprehensively assessing its waters.
+The Rhode Island Water Monitoring Strategy, first prepared by DEM in 2005, documents the surface water monitoring activities that are needed for the State to achieve its goal of comprehensively assessing its waters.
 The DEM has a leading role in implementing this strategy by both conducting monitoring programs and supporting monitoring by other entities.
 Collectively, the monitoring programs are aimed at gathering ambient data to assess water quality conditions, identify water quality impairments and support management decision-making.
-Among many applications, the data generated are used in establishing and reviewing the State's water quality standards, measuring progress toward achieving the state and federal water quality goals, supplying information for use in development of permit limits for wastewater discharges and development of water quality restoration of studies, TMDLs2.
+Among many applications, the data generated are used in establishing and reviewing the State's water quality standards, measuring progress toward achieving the state and federal water quality goals, supplying information for use in development of permit limits for wastewater discharges and development of water quality restoration studies (TMDLs)2.
 A mix of monitoring strategies is employed to collect data from estuarine waters, freshwater rivers and streams, and lakes and ponds.
-It includes fixed-site networks, adoption of a rotating basin approach to rivers and streams, targeted surveys and an expansion of the use of biological indicators.
-The strategy is periodically updated to support adaptive management.
+It includes fixed-site networks, adoption of a 5-year rotational schedule for monitoring rivers and streams, targeted water quality surveys and an expansion of the use of biological indicators.
+The strategy is periodically updated to reflect changing conditions and priorities.